5 Tips for Surviving the Holidays for Parents in Pain

 Practicing these five tips requires a strong level of trust in a God who is sovereign and good no matter what he allows in our lives.
 We need divine help to apply these ideas.
 The Bible is full of encouragement for discouraged, depressed people who don’t think they can do hard things.
 This verse boosted my spirits on more than one occasion.

-Though the fig tree does not bud and there are no grapes on the vines, though the olive crop fails and the fields produce no food, though there are no sheep in the pen and no cattle in the stalls, yet I will rejoice in the LORD, I will be joyful in God my Savior… (Habakkuk 3:17-19a).
+Though the fig tree does not bud and there are no grapes on the vines, though the olive crop fails and the fields produce no food, though there are no sheep in the pen and no cattle in the stalls, yet I will rejoice in the LORD, I will be joyful in God my Savior… (Habakkuk 3:17-19a) NIV.

 THE BENEFITS

+More contentment and peace.
+Oh, how we need that.
 But that’s not all.
-God will help us choose joy–a joy that’s not contingent on circumstances.
-Joy that comes from him…. yet I will rejoice in the LORD, I will be joyful in God my Savior… (Habakkuk 3:17-19a).
+God will help us choose joy — a joy that’s not contingent on circumstances.
+Real joy that comes from him … yet I will rejoice in the LORD, I will be joyful in God my Savior… (Hab.
+3:17-19a).

 What about you?